 One of the biggest challenges facing shipowners is the balancing act between engine efficiency, fuel costs and compliance with environmental legislation.
 That balance is more difficult as traditional choices are joined by new, unfamiliar types of fuel.
-You need a solution that will supply your engine with right fuel at the right time, meeting the conditions to keep everything running smoothly.
-With multiple fuel scenarios in play for the future, your choices today become even more important.
+You need booster solution that will supply your marine engine with right fuel at the right time, meeting the conditions to keep everything running smoothly.

 Fuel conditioning technology for smooth, future-proof operations

 - Safe, efficient conditioning of traditional fuels, low-sulphur fuels and cutting-edge fuel alternatives

 - Intelligent automation for smooth, precise ramping and an exact match of engine requirements

 - Automatic handling of multiple fuels from separate service tanks, all at a single push of a button

 - Consistent, automatic fuel changeover regardless of the engine load

 - Intuitive HMI for control over all functions and equipment, providing easy access to all system data

 The original Alfa Laval Fuel Conditioning Module (FCM) broke new ground for fuel booster system capabilities, and over the years we’ve continued to develop and optimize our offering.
 Our technology:

 - Optimizes fuel temperature, pressure and viscosity to match engine specifications